AcandoNorway/XmlToRdf/README.md

 <p>&nbsp;</p>
 ## mapTextInElementToUri(String elementName, no.acando.xmltordf.StringTransformToT mapToT)

-Map the text inside an element to an IRI.
+Map the text inside an element to an IRI (URI) by providing a function that takes a String as input and returns a String (for getAdvancedBuilderStream), a Node (for getAdvancedBuilderJena) or a Resource (for getAdvancedBuilderSesame).

 **XML example**
 ```xml